twittemb/Archive.Weavy/README.md

 - separate the concerns.
 It is not the responsability of UIViewControllers, View Models, Presenters or whatever business logic layer to know what types of service to instantiate.
 They just have to use them, or at least one of their abstraction, and be flexible to an implementation change that can happen in the futur.
 - being able to chose the implementations of services that will be injected to all layers of your application in a early stage of its runtime flow can have a significant advantage in its testability.
 It is easy to mock services and to inject these fake ones at the application bootstrap.

-Let's get back to "Weavy".
+Let's get back to Weavy.
 We saw that combinaisons of Warps and Wefts are weaved into Stitches that represent screens to be displayed.
 The big advantage of doing this programmatically is that we have the opportunity to inject whatever service we want into the UIViewControllers the Loom will instantiate.
 The only thing we need at this point is a a mechanism that will help the developper to provide these services.

 As well as real Wool is the raw stuff needed to weave some fabric when a warp and a weft are knitted, we need some kind of WoolBag in which developpers will store references to the services that will be needed by the UIViewControllers when they are weaved.